steven-solomon/soonernotfaster/content/posts/how-to-run-an-effective-agile-demo-a-secret-way-to-build-stakeholder-trust.md

 Here’s the main things you should consider when scheduling your first demo:

 1. Invite individuals impacted by your team’s work
-    - Craft an invite that lets them know why they should attend
+    - Craft an invitation that lets them know why they should attend
 2. Decide what software to demo
     - Choose a member of your team to demo it
 3. Invite questions after demoing
     - If questions go longer than 5 minutes, schedule a follow-up meeting
-4. Ask leaders for help overcoming blockers
+4. Ask leaders for help to overcome blockers
 5. After the demo, have a team discussion on how the demo should improve
 6. Schedule the next demo

-Now that you know some of the secrets, you are ready to start building trust with demos.
-By showing working software, your efforts will leap off those Burndown charts by increasing your stakeholder’s awareness of the value you deliver to customers.
+Now that you know some secrets, you are ready to start building trust with demos.
+By showing working software, your efforts will leap off those Burn-down charts by increasing your stakeholder’s awareness of the value you deliver to customers.

 Best of luck on your first demo!